I stretched like a gymnast every day for a month, and here’s what happened

 - Standing forward fold

-Sophie is Editor (Maternity Cover) at Fit&Well and has worked in digital publishing for over five years after previously working in print journalism.
-Heading up the team at Fit&Well, Sophie has worked across some of Fit&Well's biggest sister sites including TechRadar, Live Science, and Top Ten Reviews where she was a Section Editor.
+Sophie is Editor at PetsRadar and was previously Editor (Maternity Cover) at Fit&Well and has worked in digital publishing for over five years after starting her career in print journalism.
+Sophie has worked across some of Fit&Well's biggest sister sites including TechRadar, Live Science, and Top Ten Reviews where she was a Section Editor.
 Her previous experience includes reviewing products, feature writing, and creating a magazine for cancer patients to support them through their treatment journeys.
 Sophie's love of all things fitness began when she was studying for a degree in English Language & Linguistics and she took up running in between lectures, which she found fantastic for stress busting.
 Since then, Sophie's switched to gym workouts and is trying her hand at yoga (although her Crow pose is still a long way off).
 Her top fitness tip?
 Find a form of exercise you enjoy and it won't feel like a chore.

 By James Frew • Published